jeremyBanks/save/README.md

     save [OPTIONS]

 OPTIONS:
-    -a, --name <NAME>
-            The author name to use for the commit.

-            [default: name from git, or else from parent commit, or else "save"]

-    -e, --email <EMAIL>
+        --email <EMAIL>
-            The author email to use for the commit.
+            The email to use for the commit's author and committer.

             [default: email from git, or else from parent commit, or else "save"]